HomeMy WebLinkAbout1938-10-04 547

 Counsel for his recommendations on them.

-Letter was received from the Town Counsel relative to
+IILetter was received from the Town Counsel relative to

-the Yodwi sh case.
+the Yodwish case.
 He recommended that a vote be adopted Yodwish

 relative to the enforced hospitalization of the woman. case.